Find and fix writing mistakes instantly

 What is an Action Verb?

-In every sentence you have two main things.
+In every sentence you have two main parts.
 First, there’s a subject.
 This is usually a noun or pronoun.
 Second, you have an action or state of being word.
 This word describes information about the subject.

 A few action verb examples include walk, skip, and jog.
 Although the actions aren’t much different (as the words all describe motion) each one forms a different image in your mind.
-It’s these subtle changes that make language unique and more exciting!
+It’s these subtle changes that make language more exciting!
 That’s why it’s so important to memorize a list of action verbs.

 What is an Action Verb?: Defining the Transitive